Help for a Loved One

 Your loved one may not be ready to get help right away; however, you can still do something to help them.
 You can start by researching different addiction treatment programs and what they have to offer.
 Explore your options and determine what would be the best fit for your loved one.

 Financial means may be a significant factor when looking into getting help for your loved one.
 At Spero Recovery Center, our mission is to provide accessible, high-quality care to all.
-We created our program to give hope to an underserved community who may be uninsured or unable to pay for treatment.
+Through our non-profit Spero Foundation, we can even grant financial aid.
+We created our program to give hope to an underserved community that may be uninsured or unable to pay for treatment.
 We believe that access to quality care is a human right and have created an option for individuals with limited finances.

 The Differences at Spero Recovery Center

 At Spero Recovery Center, we want to help improve each person’s quality of life, including individuals who are affected by addiction as well as their families.
-Although we differ from a traditional treatment center, we offer clinically-informed programming.
+We offer clinically-informed programming with gender-specific care for men.
 Our clinical director has over two decades of experience with many treatment modalities.
 With clinical oversight, we give our guests the opportunity to evaluate past behaviors, repair relationships, and embark on a new life journey free from substances.

 At Spero Recovery, we believe in the power of community.
 We want our guests to feel like they are a part of something bigger.
 Our goal is to create a community vibe where our guests feel like they are hanging out and talking amongst one another; this enables our guests to feel comfortable and develop interpersonal skills.
 We want to create a safe environment for your loved one where they can become the person they have always wanted to be.

 Our guests are introduced to a new way of life by people who have walked a similar path.
 We invite members of 12 Step communities into our facility to share their experiences, strengths, and struggles.
 Our alumni are also a significant part of our program.
-We are a peer-run, peer-led program.
-We teach our guests to recover in real-time amongst their peers.
-Our program upholds the belief that individuals get the best results in recovery when they are honest and can be held accountable by others.
+We are mens-only program that specializes in evidence-based residential care and experiential therapy.
+Our program also incorporates group therapy and activities.
 When our guests feel like they are contributing members of a community that is doing something together—instead of being told to do something on their own—they feel a sense of ownership.

 Spero Recovery Center also offers: